xitizbasnet/xitizbasnet/README.md

 🎓 Master in Business Administration | Bachelor's in Computer Science(HONS)
 📍 Based in Kathmandu, Nepal
-🔍 Currently exploring **PhD opportunities** in cutting-edge IT domains.
 😄 Once a baby boy curious about wires — now a man who tames servers like pets

 🌍 Trying to balance `ping`, `break`, `fix`, `repeat` with cups of coffee ☕